logicly-au/docs.omsss.online/doc/overview.rst

    to client completion of the measure
 *  Flexibility for provider organisations to use the outcome measure of their choice, including those not part of the Primary Mental Health Care Minimum Dataset (PMHC MDS)
-*  Flexibility regarding the treatment of completed questionairres.
+*  Flexibility regarding the treatment of completed questionaires.
 Subscales can be uploaded to the PMHC MDS, the provider's own CMS (if integrated with the OMSSS using the API), and reports can be emailed directly to the relevant psychologist.
 *  Significant reduction in data entry for staff